quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 URI).

-For extensions defined in RFCs, the URI used SHOULD be a URN starting with `urn:ietf:params:qlog` followed by a registered, descriptive name.
+For extensions defined in RFCs, the URI used SHOULD be a URN starting with `urn:ietf:params:qlog:` followed by a registered, descriptive name.

 A log file that that uses events from extension schema SHOULD list all schema identifiers in the `additional_event_schema` field.